neha702/EasyMeet/README.md

 2) Type cd Easymeet in terminal.

-3) Type cd Desktop.
+3) Type cd Client.

-4) Type cd my-appnpx.
+4) Run npm install to install all the dependencies.

-5) Run npm install to install all the dependencies.
+5) Type cd ..

 6) Then type cd Server.